Instigator or victim? Rittenhouse on trial in Kenosha - NewsBreak

 “When we consider the reasonableness of the defendant’s actions, I ask you to keep this in mind,” Binger said, after explaining to the jury that a claim of self-defense can be valid only if Rittenhouse reasonably believed he was using deadly force to prevent imminent death or great bodily harm.

-The prosecutor said that it is not known exactly what words were said, but it is clear that Rittenhouse started a confrontation that led Joseph Rosenbaum to begin chasing Rittenhouse across a parking lot.
+The prosecutor said that it is not known exactly what words were said, but it is clear that Rittenhouse started a confrontation that caused the first person shot that night, Joseph Rosenbaum, to begin chasing Rittenhouse across a parking lot.

-Binger emphasized that Rosenbaum, 36, was killed by a shot to the back after he threw a plastic bag.
-The first two bullets hit Rosenbaum in the lower extremities, causing him to fall forward, the prosecutor noted.
+Binger emphasized, too, that Rosenbaum, 36, was killed by a shot to the back after he threw a plastic bag.
+The prosecutor noted that the first two bullets hit Rosenbaum in the lower extremities, causing him to fall forward.

 Richards, the defense attorney, argued that it was Rosenbaum who “lit the fuse that night."
 Rosenbaum yelled an expletive at Rittenhouse and lunged for his gun before Rittenhouse fired at him, according to the defense.